Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Testing on simulated data

 The third set of simulations added a common systematic shape to all pixels at an amplitude equal to $h_\mathrm{CS} = 200$ ppm multiplied by the flux on each pixel.
-These will be referred to as the Common Systematics (CS) Scenario.
+Here, this is referred to as the common systematics (CS) scenario.
 This could represent real astrophysical systematics such as a flare or instrumental systematics which affect the throughput of the observation.
-The height scale was chosen as it resulted in a similar amplitude of systematics in an aperture extracted light curve as the IPS Scenario, but with the systematics spread out over all pixels instead of originating entirely from a single pixel.
+The height scale was chosen as it resulted in a similar amplitude of systematics in an aperture extracted light curve as the IPS scenario, but with the systematics spread out over all pixels instead of originating entirely from a single pixel.

-For each scenario, the synthetic data was aperture extracted with a radius of 5 pixels centred on the best-fit centroid for each integration - as performed for the real observations.
+For each scenario, the synthetic data were aperture extracted with a radius of 5 pixels centred on the best-fit centroid for each integration -- as performed for the real observations.
 This radius minimised scatter in the aperture extracted light curves compared to radii of 4.5 or 5.5 pixels, matching the real observations.
-See Figure~\ref{fig:sim1and2ap} for an example of a simulated dataset from the FCS and IPS Scenarios after aperture extraction.
+In Figure~\ref{fig:sim1and2ap}, we give an example of a simulated dataset from the FCS and IPS scenarios after aperture extraction.
 The pixel-fitting method only included pixels with centres within 5 pixels from the PSF centre, resulting in 81 pixels being included, which is similar to the 78.5px$^2$ area for a circular aperture with a radius of 5 pixels.